michellemalher/michellemalher/README.md

 - 👩‍💻 I'm currently working on machine learning and data analysis projects
 - 💻 Programming languages: Python, R and SQL
 - 🎲 My interests include renewable energy, economics and statistics
-- 📫 Msc in applied aeconomics at UFRJ with studies focused on quantitative methods and forecasting models
+- 📫 Msc in applied aeconomics at UFRJ with studies on quantitative methods and forecasting models